 - Warnings about stealing your website content or copying your ideas

 - Details of any third party relationships and who has responsibility for what

 - Any other Terms specific to your business and important to you

-- Governing Law clause stating your business location and the law under which your Terms are governed
+- Governing Law clause stating your business location and the State law under which your business is governed

 Do I need to include a Refund Policy in my Terms and Conditions?

 You need to include a statement about your Refund Policy on your website.
 This is one of the most frequent questions we get here at Legal123.
 The issue is particularly tricky if you sell digital products, like software or eBooks.
 In these cases, once the product is sold there is no way of “returning” it and guaranteeing that the product has not been or is not being “used”.
 In these instances, often an online business owner would prefer to have a blanket “no refunds” policy to avoid the issue entirely.